McAllen Construction Pre-Treatment Services

 • All areas where termites could bridge from soil to structure

+Phase 3: Documentation and Final Inspection We provide complete documentation of every treatment application — exact treatment dates, products used with application rates, every area treated with measurements, square footage covered, and treatment zone diagrams.
 This documentation matters for building inspections, warranty activation, lender requirements, and future homeowner records.
 Keep it with your closing documents.

-Timing Matters—When Treatment Happens
+Timing Matters — When Treatment Happens

 Before Slab Pour: Soil treatment happens after your site is graded and utility rough-in is complete, but before concrete trucks show up.
 We coordinate directly with your contractor to hit the right window.
 Miss this window and you’re stuck with drilling through concrete later.